 The JUMP-CP Consortium has generated a public Cell Painting dataset with morphological profiles of over 140,000 reference small molecules, CRISPRs and ORFs.
 What makes this dataset so powerful, besides its size, is the fact that it is standardized: the final dataset is generated using standardized protocols, which are publically available.

-This reference dataset will allow scientists to use a data-driven approach to accelerate their drug discovery projects.
-This approach can help to determine a potential therapeutic’s mechanism of action, predict its activity or toxicity, and more.
+This reference dataset can help scientists leverage a data-driven approach to accelerate their drug discovery projects.
+This can help determine a potential therapeutic’s mechanism of action, predict its activity or toxicity, and more.
 All based on imaging data.
 Making sure that your Cell Painting data is aligned and comparable, however, can be quite a challenge.

 Using JUMP-CP for your research – getting started

 JUMP-CP Pilot reference compounds

-As discussed in last year's webinar, we have created a list of 19 compounds that gave reproducible, diverse phenotypes in the JUMP-CP Pilot dataset.
-Including these compounds as a reference can help you to compare and align your data to the JUMP-CP data.
+As discussed in last year's webinar, we have created a list of 19 compounds that gave reproducible and diverse phenotypes in the JUMP-CP Pilot dataset.
+Including these compounds as a reference can help to compare and align your data to the JUMP-CP data.
 The Dutch company Specs offers these compounds as the JUMP-CP Pilot set.

-Curious to learn if StratoMineR would be helpful your research?
+Questions?
+Or would you like to learn if this could be helpful for your research?
 Please contact us, our scientists are happy to help.